How to Apply for a Study Permit Through Canada’s Student Direct Stream (SDS)

-The Student Direct Stream (SDS) enables eligible international students from 14 countries to expedite the processing of their Canadian study permit.
+The Student Direct Stream (SDS) was a temporary program which enabled eligible international students from 14 countries to expedite the processing of their Canadian study permit.

 A study permit gives you the authority to stay in Canada.
 It includes important details about you, like: